FanDuel promo code: Claim $150 in bonus bets for Week 10 NFL betting, Rams-49ers, Lions-Commanders on Sunday

 Sunday NFL betting preview

-The Minnesota Vikings host the Baltimore Ravens with Lamar Jackson playing his second game since missing three straight with a hamstring injury.
-The Ravens went 1-2 without Jackson, but they defeated the Dolphins, 28-6, on Thursday Night Football last week behind four passing touchdowns by Jackson in his return.
-Jackson may be the higher-profile return, but he wasn't the only Week 1 starting quarterback back last week from this matchup.
-JJ McCarthy completed 14 of 25 passes for 143 yards and two touchdowns and an interception as the Vikings upset the Lions, 27-24.
-It was McCarthy's first game since Week 2.
-The Ravens are favored by 4.5 points with an over/under set for 48.5 points in the latest Week 10 NFL odds at FanDuel Sportsbook for this 1 p.m. matchup.

-The 49ers host the Rams at 4:25 p.m.
+In the late slate, the 49ers host the Rams at 4:25 p.m.
 ET with Matthew Stafford playing MVP-caliber football for Los Angeles this season.
 The 27-year-old leads the NFL with 21 touchdowns compared to two interceptions, and he's sixth in passing yards (2,147 yards) this season.
 The Rams (6-2) hold a half-game lead over the 49ers (6-3) for this crucial matchup in San Francisco, and the Rams have won each of their last two meetings in San Francisco.
-The Rams are favored by 4.5 points for NFL betting at FanDuel.
+The Rams are favored by 5.5 points for NFL betting at FanDuel.

 Also at 4:25 p.m.
 ET, the Washington Commanders host the Detroit Lions, and Washington will be without Jayden Daniels once again.
 Last year's NFL Offensive Rookie of the Year suffered a gruesome elbow injury late on Sunday Night Football in a 38-14 loss to the Seahawks and the Commanders dropped to 3-6.
 Veteran Marcus Mariota will start at QB.
 The Lions are also coming off a loss, falling to the Vikings, 27-24, to drop to 5-3 on the season.
 The Lions are favored by 8 points at FanDuel Sportsbook.
 Sign up for FanDuel Sportsbook here: